Ents24/public-api-docs/blueprint/user.md

                         "type": "string"
                       },
                       "subscribed": {
-                        "description": "RFC-3339 formatted timestamp for when the artist was tracked by the user", "type": "string"
+                        "description": "RFC-3339 formatted timestamp for when this artist was tracked by the user", "type": "string"
                       }
                     },